SAFETYGATE QEC DEMO

 Fail-Closed Governance

-When hardware enters the above-threshold regime, SafetyGate blocks 100% of shots rather than providing false confidence.
-This prevents compute waste and protects downstream applications from corrupt results.
+When the backend drifts outside its published calibration window, SafetyGate blocks 100% of shots rather than returning results with understated error bars.
+This prevents compute waste and protects downstream applications from results they cannot defend.

 VALIDATED PERFORMANCE MATRIX